 - Defining the Issues:

-The purpose of this article is to address Trent Horn's critiques of the Protestant doctrine of Sola Fide (justification by faith alone), particularly through his interpretations of early church fathers and related theological concepts.
-His arguments often conflate justification and sanctification, misrepresent key Protestant ideas, and selectively interpret historical sources.
-Each bolded excerpt represents a key statement or claim made by Horn, followed by a critical assessment under various sections.
+The purpose of this article is to address Trent Horn's critiques of the Protestant doctrine of Sola Fide (justification by faith alone), particularly his interpretations of early church fathers and related theological concepts.
+He often misrepresents key Protestant ideas and selectively interprets sources to fit with his agendas.
+Each bolded excerpt represents a key statement or claim made by or associated with Trent Horn, followed by a critical assessment under various sections.

 - Lack of Support for Sola Fide in Early Church Fathers: